GfSE/SAF-Rhapsody-Profile/README.md

 # IBM Rhapsody Repository
 This repository provides the current release of the **SAF Profile** intended to be used with IBM Rhapsody 9.0.x.
 Please see the model file itself for licensing terms.
-Please see the model file itself for licensing terms.

 ## SAF_Profile
 **SAF Profile** has been created by the System Architecture Framework Working Group of the German Chapter of INCOSE, GfSE e.V.
 The SAF Profile contains the Stereotypes according to the [SAF-Specification](https://github.com/GfSE/SAF-Specification/), [List of Stereotypes](https://github.com/GfSE/SAF-Specification/blob/main/stereotypes.md).

 For the creation of the SAF profile the Model Builder Technology of SodiusWillert https://www.sodiuswillert.com/en/home has been used.

 ## Versions